monero-project/kastelo/documents/legal/disclaimer.md

 ## 5. SANCTIONS

-Users acknowledges that the DP may include technology subject to sanctions, embargoes, or export control regulations and shall undertake to ensure compliance with any applicable laws.
+Users acknowledge that the DP may include technology subject to sanctions, embargoes, or export control regulations and shall undertake to ensure compliance with any applicable laws.

 ## 6. CUSTOMS